1. Embrace the Cold Weather

 4. Refresh Your Workout Playlists

 It’s a new year and the weather sucks, so it’s time for some new music to get you going.
 Bear in mind that the best exercise music has been found to be between 120 and 140 beats per minute, and try to work out to some material you’re not that familiar with for a change.
+If you’re a Hip-Hop fan try some Rock and if you’re into Metal, Pop will get you moving.
+Just pop your earbuds in and train.
 FYI: Checkout our line of custom fitting men’s hoodies perfect for all weather training.

 5. Overhaul Your Diet